The Isle: Reception

-Like most of the director Kim Ki-duk's films, The Isle wasn't well received in his native country.
+Like most of the director Kim Ki-duk's films, The Isle was not well received in his native country.
 However, the film and its controversial elements caused some stir in the film festivals it appeared in, causing it to be picked up by others in the process.
 The film was one of the first Korean films to be presented in the competition category of the Venice Film Festival, following Im Kwon-taek's Surrogate Woman, and Jang Sun-woo's Lies.

 The Isle currently holds a 61/100 on Metacritic, and Rotten Tomatoes reports 76% of reviewers as positive; according to the latter aggregator, the critics' consensus is: "A compelling and oddly haunting combination of brutal and beautiful imagery."
 During its initial screenings, the film gained notoriety through reports of people vomiting or passing out during the viewing.
 The film was eventually awarded a NETPAC special mention in the festival.

 In his review of the film, Roger Ebert, having seen the film at the 2001 Sundance Film Festival, praised the film for its cinematography, while commenting "This is the most gruesome and quease-inducing film you are likely to have seen.
 You may not even want to read the descriptions in this review."

 The festival success of The Isle eventually led to the film getting wider releases in many countries, even though it was seemingly more suited for an art house crowd.

-Controversy

-There are some controversial scenes in the movie.
-The two scenes involving attempted suicides with fish hooks caused audiences and some critics to cringe.
-There are also numerous scenes involving cruelty to animals, which according to the director Kim Ki-duk, were all real.